 McDonough is a medium-sized city located in the state of Georgia.
-With a population of 23,417 people and eight constituent neighborhoods, McDonough is the 40th largest community in Georgia.
+With a population of 26,768 people and eight constituent neighborhoods, McDonough is the 40th largest community in Georgia.
 McDonough has seen a significant amount of newer housing growth in recent years.
 Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
-This seems to be the case in McDonough, where the median household income is $43,320.00.
+This seems to be the case in McDonough, where the median household income is $63,108.00.

-Telecommuters are a relatively large percentage of the workforce: 7.26% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.34% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In McDonough, however, the average commute to work is quite long.
 On average, people spend 32.10 minutes each day getting to work, which is significantly higher than the national average.